jmcnamara/XlsxWriter/dev/docs/source/index.rst

    **XlsxWriter**

-XlsxWriter can be used to write text, numbers, formulas and hyperlinks to multiple worksheets and it supports features such as formatting and many more,
+XlsxWriter is a Python module that can be used to write text, numbers, formulas and hyperlinks to multiple worksheets in an Excel 2007+ XLSX file.
+It supports features such as formatting and many more, including:
-including:

 * 100% compatible Excel XLSX files.
 * Full formatting.